Which Ed Sheeran Songs Are About His Wife?

 A: Ed Sheeran’s wife is Cherry Seaborn.
 They got married in 2018.

-A: While not confirmed Sheeran himself, songs like “Thinking Out Loud,” “Hearts Don’t Break Around Here,” and “How Would You Feel (Paean)” are believed to be inspired his wife.
+A: Ed Sheeran and Cherry Seaborn have known each other since childhood.
+They started dating in 2015 and got engaged in 2017 before tying the knot in 2018.

-In conclusion, Ed Sheeran has poured his heart and soul into his music, often drawing inspiration from his personal life.
-Several of his songs, including “Perfect” and “Thinking Out Loud,” are widely believed to be about his wife, Cherry Seaborn.
-These tracks beautifully capture the depth of their love and serve as a testament to their enduring relationship.
+In conclusion, Ed Sheeran has poured his heart and soul into his music, often drawing inspiration from his relationship with his wife, Cherry Seaborn.
+Songs like “Perfect” and “Thinking Out Loud” beautifully capture their love story, while other tracks also acknowledge her support.
+Sheeran’s ability to express his emotions through his music continues to resonate with fans worldwide.